Who Is Judge Judy?

-Born Judith Blum on October 21, 1942, in Brooklyn, New York, Judge Judy was the only woman in a class of 126 students at American University's Washington College of Law, finishing her law degree at New York Law School.
-New York City Mayor Ed Koch appointed her judge in 1982, and she was profiled for her hard-hitting courtroom tactics on 60 Minutes in 1993.
-Judge Judy first appeared nationally in 1996, and it is still watched by 10 million people daily.
+Born Judith Blum on October 21, 1942, in Brooklyn, New York, Judge Judy became the only woman in a class of 126 students at American University's Washington College of Law, before finishing her law degree at New York Law School.
+New York City Mayor Ed Koch appointed her a judge in 1982, and she was profiled for her hard-hitting courtroom tactics on 60 Minutes in 1993.
+Her popular, long-running daytime show, Judge Judy, first appeared nationally in 1996.

 Judy's professional success, though, was being achieved at a high private price.
 In 1976, she left her first husband after 12 years of marriage.
 She struggled to be present for her children, even while handling her heavy workload of emotionally draining cases in the family courts.